tytydraco/yessleep/out/The_Livestream_Part_1.md

 -	“Right there!” – Warren continued.
 “Look at the living room camera, in the back there´s a mirror, you can see a reflection of what must be like the hallway or something, there´s someone standing there!
 In the reflection Do you see?!”

 You could almost make out the shape of a person in the mirror, but it was hard to tell.
-These were obviously not the most expensive cameras, and to monitor a dimly room at night it’s easy for your eyes to play tricks on you.
+These were obviously not the most expensive cameras, and to monitor a dimly lit room at night, it is like begging your eyes to play tricks on you.

 -	“Yeah, but that’s probably just the woman, right?
 The owner?” – I said.